natenka/pyneng-book-en/docs/source/book/20_jinjs2/1_example.rst

-Пример использования Jinja2
+Usage example of Jinja2
 ---------------------------

-В этом примере логика разнесена в 3 разных файла (все файлы находятся в каталоге 1_example):
+In this example, logic is divided into 3 different files (all files are in 1_example directory):

-* router_template.py - шаблон
+* router_template.py - template
-* routers_info.yml - в этом файле в виде списка словарей (в формате YAML) находится информация о маршрутизаторах, для которых нужно сгенерировать конфигурационный файл
-* router_config_generator.py - в этом скрипте импортируется файл
-  с шаблоном и считывается информация из файла в формате YAML, а затем генерируются конфигурационные файлы маршрутизаторов
+* routers_info.yml - this file contains a list of dictionaries (in YAML format) with information about routers for which you need to generate a configuration file
+* router_config_generator.py - this script imports a template file and reads information from a YAML file and then generates router configuration files

-Файл router_template.py
+File router_template.py

 .. code:: python